 Epilogue Love and Moonlight

-Maria Flood is Senior Lecturer and Programme Director in Film Studies at Keele University.
-She is the author of France, Algeria and the Moving Image (2017) and has published on Francophone cinemas of the Maghreb, world cinema and political violence, and terrorism and ethics in documentary film.
+Maria Flood is Lecturer in World Cinema at Liverpool University.
+She is the author of France, Algeria and the Moving Image (2017) and has published on Francophone cinemas of the Maghreb, world cinema and political violence and terrorism and ethics in documentary film.